zhangr011/IELTS_Speaking/README.md

 # IELTS_Speaking
 # hobbies/routines/sports
-I really like jogging during spare time.
+I am quite a big fan of jogging during spare time.
 I usually jog at the park near my home, sometimes alone and sometimes with my friends.
 My brother got me into it because he loves sports.
 At first, I found it frustrating and boring.